zaeyyd/Pong-AI/README.md

 # Pong-AI

-Small project that I've been working on to learn more about applications of AI.
+Small project that I've built on to learn more about applications of AI.

  ### Version 1 (not so great)